 recognizing further

-a) the relevant parts of Resolutions 130 (Rev. Busan, 2014) and 174 (Rev. Busan, 2014) of the Plenipotentiary Conference;
+a) the relevant parts of Resolutions 130 (Rev. Dubai, 2018) and 174 (Rev. Busan, 2014) of the Plenipotentiary Conference;

 b) the report of the chairman of the two ITU WSIS thematic meetings on countering and combating spam, which advocated a comprehensive approach to combating spam, namely: